 Renewed interest in gold kicked off again with the price hike in the early nineteen seventies and interest in gold prospecting took a change in direction with the advent of more sophisticated metal detector technology developed in the 1980s.
 Prospecting was now seen as a profitable, recreational past time for the average suburbanite, who no longer needed to acquire and hold tenements, have any particular mining knowledge, or access to expensive technology in order to win gold.

 Mr Bill Powell, was president to 1991 and Mr Mike Charlton, Secretary to 1992.
 Mr Max King, President to 1995.
-Other presidents in recent times have been Mr Scott Wilson and Mr Bob Sheppard who served until 2005, Mr Sean Ashcroft and Mr Mike Lucas and recently elected president in February 2016 Mr Les Lowe, Les is the President now and has been since 2016.
+Other presidents in recent times have been Mr Scott Wilson and Mr Bob Sheppard who served until 2005, Mr Sean Ashcroft and Mr Mike Lucas and recently elected president in February 2016 Mr Les Lowe.
+James Allison was elected as the President in 2021.
+Mrs Marise Palmer has been Secretary from 2016 to September 2021.